ksimran-935/Machine-Learning/CAR_PRICE_PREDICTION/README.md

-# 🚗 Car Price Estimator
+# 🚗 Car Resale Price Estimator

 A Streamlit web application that predicts the **selling price of a used car** based on its specifications like mileage, engine size, fuel type, transmission, and more.